The Complete ADU Guide | Cornerstone Capital Development Services

 5. Foundation & Framing (4–6 weeks) — Slab or raised foundation, structural framing

-6. MEP Rough-Ins (2–4 weeks) — Plumbing, electrical, and HVAC rough-in and inspections
+6. MEP Rough-Ins (2–4 weeks) — Plumbing, electrical, and HVAC rough-in

 7. Insulation & Drywall (2–3 weeks)